What does it mean to have “Arranger” as a strength?

 Coach Jamie also shares, “Arrangers take a creative approach to problem-solving and continuous improvement.
 While others take the same route to work each day, the Arranger is always looking for a better or more interesting way.
 This can be true about processes too.
 My husband is an engineer (with Arranger in his top 5) who designs medical tools for surgeons.
 He is most effective when he watches surgeons operate.
 He will watch the places where the use of the tool is not intuitive or its clumsy, and he immediately knows how to improve the tool.

 This leads to an interesting point about where Arrangers do their best work- in the field.
 They are often less effective sitting alone in an office imagining.
 Instead, like my husband, they like to see a process or to actually try a process to spark the creativity to improve it.”

 As a teammate of someone with Arranger, call on them when you are stuck or need a change agent to reorganize and reorient things.
+This is a great tool for coaching leaders and team performance builders.
 They will be pleased to help and will put the puzzle pieces together with ease.
 As they are unintimidated by complexities, they are eager to get their hands dirty by getting involved to help solve new problems that they may be unfamiliar with.
 Arrangers also have an agility to identify key differentiators among elements and determine how to best highlight those differences.